Afghan president says unofficial dialogue with the Taliban aimed at ending war has been going on for “quite some time”.

 |Karzai says he has opened contacts with the Taliban as a step towards ending the war in Afghanistan [AFP]|

-In a statement the Taliban said that Karzai’s claims that such talks are being held are “baseless propaganda”.
+In a statement released on Wednesday the armed group said that Karzai’s claims that such talks are being held are “baseless propaganda”.

-“I have had personal meetings with some Taliban leaders and my colleagues from my government have had some meetings in and outside Afghanistan with the Taliban,” he told Al Jazeera’s David Frost.
+“I have had personal meetings with some Taliban leaders and my colleagues from my government have had some meetings in and outside Afghanistan with the Taliban,” Karzai told Al Jazeera’s David Frost.

 “These have mostly been unofficial after contact was initiated, countryman to countryman talks.
-But now is the time for us to begin to talk with the Taliban at a fixed address and with a more open agenda to tell us how to bring peace to Afghanistan and Pakistan.”
+But now is the time for us to begin to talk with the Taliban at a fixed address and with a more open agenda to tell us how to bring peace to Afghanistan and Pakistan,” Karzai added.

-But the Taliban statement contested Karzai’s claim, saying that “the enemy has never contacted the leaders of the Islamic Emirate [Afghanistan], let alone holding any kind of talks with them.
+The Taliban statement, however, refuted Karzai’s claim, saying that “the enemy has never contacted the leaders of the Islamic Emirate [Afghanistan], let alone holding any kind of talks with them.

-“Nor any effort has been made by the enemy, directly or indirectly, to initiate contacts with the leadership of the Islamic Emirate of Afghanistan”.
+“Nor any effort has been made by the enemy, directly or indirectly, to initiate contacts with the leadership of the Islamic Emirate of Afghanistan,” the statement said.

 The Taliban also said that negotiating with the Karzai government “in conditions of foreign military presence in Afghanistan, is a waste of time”.

-“It is not only harmful for achievement of the goal of independence of Afghanistan and establishment of a true Islamic government but gives legitimacy to the current [military] occupation of Afghanistan,” it said.
+“It is not only harmful for achievement of the goal of independence of Afghanistan and establishment of a true Islamic government but gives legitimacy to the current [military] occupation of Afghanistan.”